Table of Contents

 It’s common knowledge that a dog’s sense of smell is far stronger than a human’s—forty times stronger, in fact!
 In the same way you enjoy listening to music or viewing a beautiful painting, your dog enjoys experiencing the world through his nose.
-As your dog reaches his senior years, he may not be able to run as fast, jump as high, or take long walks like he used to, but one thing he still loves to put to use is his nose.
+As your dog ages beyond his young, spunky years and toward his senior years, he may not be able to run as fast, jump as high, or take long walks like he used to, but one thing he still loves to put to use is his nose.

-Nose work is an excellent activity to keep senior dogs mentally and physically active.
+Nose work is an excellent activity for dogs of all ages, but can help keep senior dogs and those that otherwise aren’t as “spry” mentally and physically active.
 It’s a low-impact exercise that gets him off the couch and gets the gears in his brain turning.
 Though scent hounds like Bloodhounds and Basset hounds were bred for trailing scents, all dogs have powerful noses and any dog – blind, deaf, young or old – can benefit from nose work.

 What is nose work?